gxjansen/website-to-pdf/README.md

 # Web Crawler PDF Generator

-I needed a crawler to generate PDF files that can be used to train/customize LLMs with.
+I needed a crawler to generate PDF files that can be used to train/customize/give context to LLMs.

 This Python-based tool crawls a specified website, generates PDFs of the crawled pages, and merges them into a single PDF document.
 It's designed to be ethical and respectful of the target website's resources and created with help from Claude 3.5 Sonnet.